Why Have We Forgotten The Servants? Part II: Cookbooks

 If you have spent any time in the United States in the last fifty years, you’ll have some idea of the awe and affection that Julia Child inspires.
 It all started with a cook book, Mastering the Art of French Cooking, that she wrote with greater or lesser degrees of help from Simone Beck and Louisette Bertholle, and published in 1961.

-Her face appeared on the cover of Time magazine, her kitchen is now in the Smithsonian Museum in Washington, and she is widely credited with having brought American food out of the dark ages of cans and tv dinners and into the light of gastronomy.
+Julia Child’s face appeared on the cover of Time magazine, her kitchen is now in the Smithsonian Museum in Washington, and she is widely credited with having brought American food out of the dark ages of cans and tv dinners and into the light of gastronomy.

 Yet I would bet that the number of American housewives who in the 1960s or subsequently who actually prepared lobster thermidor or ham braised in cream and mushroom sauce or beef filet stuffed with truffles and foie gras was a vanishingly small proportion of the total.

-And the reason (apart from the expense of such dishes which are obviously for special occasions) is that this cuisine bourgeoise that Julia Child fell in love with was not middle class cuisine American-style but a cuisine for the tiny proportion of French who shortly after World War II still had cooks.
+And the reason (apart from the expense of such dishes which are obviously for special occasions) is that the cuisine bourgeoise that Julia Child fell in love with was not middle class cuisine American-style but a cuisine for the tiny proportion of French who shortly after World War II still had cooks.

-In fact, if I think back to my time in Paris in the late fifties and early sixties when Julia Child was living there, when I shuttled between a top drawer diplomatic family and a solidly middle class family, the food I had, although good, was very simple: vegetable soups, small pieces of meat with no or very simple sauces, boiled potatoes, salads, fruit, occasionally a bought pastry for a special occasion.
+If I think back to my time in Paris in the late fifties and early sixties when Julia Child was living there, when I shuttled between a top drawer diplomatic family and a solidly middle class family, the food I had, although good, was very simple: vegetable soups, small pieces of meat with no or very simple sauces, boiled potatoes, salads, fruit, occasionally a bought pastry for a special occasion.

-So Julia Child was explaining in exquisite detail how Americans without cooks could reproduce the food of the French with cooks.
+In short, Julia Child was explaining in exquisite detail how Americans without cooks could reproduce the food of the French with cooks.
 It was a supremely American, supremely democratic, supremely idealistic thing to do.
 Not surprisingly, though, once she started her television career and once she began her subsequent series of books, the recipes became much simpler and veered away from the cook’s and restaurant dishes of Mastering.

-What all this shaggy dog tale is leading up to is that Mastering is more the rule than the exception.
+In fact, Mastering is more the rule than the exception.
 Most cookbooks written before 1900, and a surprising number written after 1900, were cookbooks written for people who had a staff, usually a staff that included one or more cooks.

 The skewing of pre-1950 cookbooks to those with servants is something I think we need to keep in mind when we hear laments about the decline of kitchen skills and the failure of women to provide tasty home-cooked meals.
 High quality home cooking can be pulled off without a staff, no doubt about it.
-But it’s worth remembering how often the good home cooking that is held up as a model is one that is damn difficult to emulate without a kitchen staff.

 Some of the earlier cookbooks were very open about who was doing the cooking, with “Servant” often being part of the book’s title.